 |09||Recreation, sport and culture||7.6%||6.7%||6.9%|

 |12||Insurance and financial services||10.5%||10.1%||8.8%|

 Purpose and brief description

-EU-HBS (European Union – Household Budget Survey) is a survey on income and expenditure.
+EU-HBS (European Union – Household Budget Survey or HBS) is a survey on consumption expenditure of households.
 It is an important tool to describe the consumption habits of the population in a year's time, both at Belgian and European level.

 The purpose of the survey is to create a general framework for the production of "community" statistical information at national and European level on the consumption of households, based on cross-sectional data (amount, composition, etc.) on the items of their budgets.

-The survey is also the main source to compile the consumer price index product basket.
+The survey is also the main source to compile the consumer price index.
 The choice of representative items and their weights in the basket are deeply reviewed every two years based on the most recent HBS.
-The next review will take place in January 2018 (base year 2013 = 100) based on the HBS 2016.
+The next review will take place in January 2020 (base year 2013 = 100) based on the HBS 2018.
 For the years where there is no new HBS, the weights are adjusted via a price-update and new representative items can be added via a redistribution of the weights of the higher group level.